Nov 01, 2022

 More channels than ever before means more competition than ever before; the product experience that you offer to your customers needs to stack up or you risk losing their loyalty.
 By utilizing best-of-breed technologies and allowing your organization to scale, you’re able to provide your consumers with the personalized experience they’re looking for.

-By 2023, Gartner predicts that organizations that have adopted a composable approach will outpace their competition by 80% in the speed of new feature implementation.
-The inherently modular nature of the architecture, coupled with the flexibility and scalability it offers, means that a composable commerce approach is the only way brands and retailers can activate their product story across each and every channel, regardless of if it’s owned by them or not.
+The inherently modular nature of the architecture, coupled with the flexibility and scalability it offers, means that a composable commerce approach is the one of the most efficient way brands and retailers can activate their product story across each and every channel, regardless of if it’s owned by them or not.
 By streamlining internal operations and relying on best-of-breed technology, composable commerce enables organizations to deliver unique, personalized product experiences to their consumers at every stage.

 Interested in learning more about how to migrate to a composable commerce model?
 Request a demo of Akeneo today to see how our MACH-certified PIM can help.